AWS-IBCS19-20/UnequaledThought/README.md

 IB Computer Science (SL).
 My academic Interest: science, but specifically biology.
 I want to learn more about computers and how they function.
-I have used logically, since it was basically like connect the dots.
+I have used logically and it was pretty self explainatory, since it was basically like connect the dots.